 - Immediate Pay of full benefit at month 7

 - Return of Premium plus 5% interest should death occur in months 1-6.

 As you can see, after the single premium payment, the death benefit, after the 7 months, would return the original amount plus additional dollars or about 9% in this example.
 Is it worth doing this, hard to say, but it is an example of what carriers are doing within the Burial Insurance/Final Expense market.

 There are many different plans, with different options.
 The best plan is the one that addresses your immediate needs.

 Before you request burial insurance quotes, you will have to find an insurance company that delivers the benefits you desire.
 There are plenty of companies that offer these policies; so finding the right policy should not be too difficult.
 When looking for a policy, receive quotes from several different companies before deciding.
 Because every business is different and has unique standards, their monthly premiums and coverage amounts can vary drastically.
 You can receive a quote on the monthly premiums without having to purchase their policy.

-When searching for the right insurance company, there are several questions you should ask before signing a policy agreement.
+When searching for the right insurance company, there are several questions you need to answer.
 Be sure to understand fully the coverage amount, the monthly payments, and if there is a waiting period before the company will pay out the policy.
 If there is no waiting period, your policy will become effective as soon as you begin to make payments on the plan.